 Natasha Kermani: And that’s what we go to independent films for, right?
 To not have the super filtered-down too-many-cooks approach.
 We want to see a single chef.

 Brea Grant: That’s how you end up with these weirdo crazy movies that we love!

-Lucky will be available to stream in Canada, US, UK, Ireland, Australia, and New Zealand on Shudder in early 2021.
+Lucky is now available to stream in Canada, US, UK, Ireland, Australia, and New Zealand on Shudder .